ajayvarghese2000/Simulated-Drone/README.md

     		"long": float	# The longitudinal position of the drone },
-  	"cam": base64,		# The image from the object-detection camera base64 encoded "tcam": base64		# The image from the thermal camera base64 encoded }
+  	"cam": base64,		# The image from the object-detection camera base64 encoded "tcam": base64,		# The image from the thermal camera base64 encoded
+	"person" : bool		# See if a person was detected or not }
 ```